OnToologyUser/PhenOWL/README.md

 3. **OWL-Time**: An ontology for representing temporal entities and relationships, allowing the description of temporal characteristics within the Phenomenon Ontology.

-4.**SEAS System ontology**: An ontology for representing Systems, Connections between systems, and Connection Points at which systems may be connected.
+4. **SEAS System ontology**: An ontology for representing Systems, Connections between systems, and Connection Points at which systems may be connected.

 ## Bibliography